Amtrak Police Department: Controversies

-In 2016, the Amtrak Office of Inspector General launched an investigation into the then-Amtrak Police Chief Polly Hansen, regarding conflict of interest involving her boyfriend who was awarded a counterterrorism contract she helped oversee, and in whose award Hansen reportedly had influence.
-In statements, Hansen claimed no knowledge of the boyfriend, but the investigation revealed that they had been cohabiting in a condominium that they jointly owned.
-In September 2016, after the presidency of Amtrak had passed from Joseph Boardman (who had appointed Hansen in 2012) to Wick Moorman, Chief Hansen resigned.
+In 2016, the Amtrak Office of Inspector General launched an investigation into the then-Amtrak Police Chief Polly Hanson, regarding a conflict of interest involving her boyfriend who had been awarded a counterterrorism contract she helped oversee, and in whose award Hanson reportedly had influence.
+In statements, Hanson claimed no knowledge of the boyfriend, but an investigation revealed that they had been cohabiting in a condominium that they jointly owned.
+In September 2016, after the presidency of Amtrak had passed from Joseph Boardman (who had appointed Hanson in 2012) to Wick Moorman, Chief Hanson resigned.

 On February 8, 2017, Amtrak Police Officer LaRoyce Tankson shot and killed an unarmed man, Chad Robertson, who had been spotted smoking marijuana outside Chicago Union Station and was running from police.
 The bullet was fired from a distance between 75 and 100 feet and struck Robertson in the shoulder from behind.
 Tankson's attorney, Will Fahy, claimed Tankson saw Robertson turn and reach for what Tankson thought was a firearm and thus believed he was about to be shot.
 However, four eyewitnesses stated they did not see Robertson gesture having a gun.
-Tankson was charged with first degree murder and released from custody after posting ten percent of the bail which was set to $250,000.
-On March 8, 2017, the Amtrak Police Fraternal Order of Police claimed having collected more than $4,000 to help Tankson and contended he fired in self-defense.
+Tankson was charged with first degree murder and released from custody after posting ten percent of the $250,000 bail.
+On March 8, 2017, Amtrak's Fraternal Order of Police lodge claimed having collected more than $4,000 to help Tankson, contending that he fired in self-defense.
 On February 28, 2020, Officer Tankson was acquitted.

+Reports in 2025 of Amtrak Police targeting and "luring" gay and bisexual men to New York Penn Station bathrooms using gay cruising apps like Sniffies caused controversy.
+There were further concerns that this surge in lewdness arrests were explicitly targeting the LGBTQ community due to the increase of lewdness arrests in June during Pride Month, targeting of men who displayed rainbow symbols, and even reports that officers were using homophobic language including stating "we got three more fag pervs.”
+In one case in this series of arrests, Amtrak Police arrested an asylum seeker from Mexico under this lewdness charge scheme and immediately handed him over to Immigration and Customs Enforcement.